 Credit: @mamaleo3107 on Instagram

 Subways and trams are the way to go in Amsterdam.
 Purchase the I amsterdam City Card for unlimited public transport rides as well as free admission to some of the city’s best attractions, including the canal cruise.
 Do note that you can’t use this card from on your journey from Schiphol Airport to Amsterdam Centraal Station!

 Credit: Wikimedia Commons

-The Paris Visite pass allows unlimited travel on metro, tramway, bus, RER and SNCF Transilien networks in Paris.
-It’s valid for 1, 2, 3 or 5 consecutive days, and allows you to travel anywhere in Paris (zones 1 to 3) or beyond the city (zones 1 to 5, including airport connections, Disneyland Paris and more).
+The Paris Visite pass allows unlimited travel on the metro, tramway, bus, RER and SNCF Transilien networks in Paris.
+It’s valid for 1, 2, 3 or 5 consecutive days, and allows you to travel either anywhere in Paris (zones 1 to 3) or beyond the city (zones 1 to 5, including airport connections, Disneyland Paris and more).
 The pass can be purchased at the ticket vending machine.